parsimonhi/animKanji/README.md

 # animKanji
-Display animated drawing of kanji using kanjiVG
+Display animated drawing of kanji using kanjiVG.
 See http://kanjivg.tagaini.net for more details about kanjiVG.
 See install.txt for more details about animKanji install procedure.
-See http://gooo.free.fr/animKanji/ to view a sample with animKanji.
+See http://gooo.free.fr/animKanji/ to view animKanji in action.